 Even after his retirement, Jan continued to read the 7 [seven!]
-Magazines to which he remained subscribed, as well as the handbooks, but only as far as those parts of the law which are of particular interest to him.
-He also continued to publish, especially in bundles of friends for colleagues in the country who were celebrating or saying goodbye.
+Magazines to which he remained subscribed, as well as the handbooks, but only as far as those parts of the law which were of particular interest to him.
+He also continued to publish, especially in so called Libri Amicorum for colleagues in the country who were taking leave.
 [K]

 Do you remember the cigar boxes in the bookcases in his room?

-After his death in 1993, the question was what to start with those thousands of books and writings - including his own lecture notes as a student and as a professor….
+After his death in 1993, the question was what to do with those thousands of books and writings - including his own lecture notes as a student and as a professor….

-It was a god sent that the Groninger University Library offered to inventory the entire collection!
+It was a god sent that the Library of Groningen University offered to take stock of the collection.

 Everything was transported to the library in a three-ton truck.
-Two years later, the University Library invited us to view the result of the inventory: on the well-known book shelves, everything was neatly classified and cataloged… 240 running meters….
+Two years later, the University Library invited us to view the result of the inventory: every item was neatly classified and catalogued… 240 running meters….

-And special the librarian mentioned that there were 70 titles with the books, which were not owned by the University Library itself.
+Specially the librarian mentioned that there were 70 titles , which were not part of the University Library itself.

-The family was given the opportunity to find out which of the works they wanted to keep and subsequently donated the entire library to the University Library.
+The family was given the opportunity to find out which items they wanted to keep and subsequently donated the entire library to the University Library.

-Jan was also a member of the Education Council for Scientific Education, an advisory board of the government, for many years.
+Jan was also for many years a member of the Education Council for Scientific Education, an advisory board of the national government.

 And in his spare time?
 Music and Walking.

-At every family celebration a homemade song on an old German [Boerlala, Jan Hinnirk] or Swedish melody, with lute!
+At every family celebration a self made song on an old German [Boerlala, Jan Hinnirk] or Swedish melody, with lute!

-Walking and cycling on the Wadden Islands.
-Later, when every beach and dune pan had been visited, all the lighthouses had been climbed and the last self-stuck kite had failed, in the Austrian Alps, a permanent destination during the summer holidays.
+Walking and cycling on the Wadden Islands, until every beach and dune pan had been visited, all the lighthouses had been climbed and the last self-stuck kite had failed.
+Then, the Austrian Alps became a regular destination during the summer holidays.

-Not to forget the annual Appèlbergen walk with his” students through the neighbouring nature reserve with that name.
+Not to forget the annual walk with “his” students in the neighbouring national park Appèlbergen,

-The sons have fond memories of the three-day hikes in the Sauerland, which they each made with father in his seventies: continuing eight hours a day next to your constantly humming walker, and then a glass of beer ...
+The sons have fond memories of the three-day hikes, they each made with their father in his seventies in the German region Sauerland: eight hours a day next to your dearest stroller, constantly humming, and then a glass of beer ...

-But it is only half: it is not complete without my mother's share,… his wife, who was not wrongly called the mother of the faculty… [G]
+But it is only half the story: it is not complete without my mother's share,… his wife, who was not unjustly called the mother of the faculty… [G]

-Without her, Jan would have sailed like a rudderless ship through the waves in the oceans of all those letters in books, letters, brochures, contributions in party bundles, enjoying the beauty of legally coloured vistas and destinations looming in the fog.
-But without worrying about the course, wind direction, position of the sails, forage [have I already received a second cup of tea?], And above all, the unconditional support of the real captain!
+Without her, Jan would have sailed unruly through the waves in the oceans of all those letters in books, brochures and numerous articles, enjoying the beauty of legally coloured vistas and destinations looming in the fog.
+But without worrying about the course, wind direction, position of the sails, forage [have I already had my second cup of tea?].
+And above all, the unconditional support of the real captain!

 Mother, who engraved a glass artwork for her Jan with Vondel's text:

-And father who donated a chocolate letter to his Lucie every Sinterklaas evening with the text:
+And father who presented every Saint Nicholas a chocolate letter to his Lucie with the text:

-the letter L of Love, you know it,
+[the letter L of Love, you know it so well,

 [A] WIARDA 1369 – 1969,